eat-sleep-code/camera.zero/README.md

   - Enable the CSI camera interface
   - Enable the I2C interface
   - Set up your WiFi connection
-- Connect the Raspberry Pi HQ Camera to your Raspberry Pi
+- Connect the camera to your Raspberry Pi

 ## Installation